Burkitt Lymphoma in Children

 Other organs and body tissues.
 The

-lymphatic system includes the bone marrow where blood is made.
-It also includes the
+lymphatic system includes the bone marrow where blood cells are made.
+It also

 There are 3 main types of Burkitt lymphoma in children: